iotaledger/iota.js/.github/CONTRIBUTING.md

 ### Building a new feature

-To build a new feature, check out a new branch based on the `master` branch, and be sure to consider the following:
+To build a new feature, check out a new branch based on the `next` branch, and be sure to consider the following:

 - If the feature has a public facing API, make sure to document it, using [JSDoc](https://jsdoc.app/) code comments